What is Congenital Dyserythropoietic Anemia?

 The signs and symptoms of congenital dyserythropoietic anemia mimic those of other blood disorders, which can make it hard to diagnose.
 It isn’t unusual for patients with congenital dyserythropoietic anemia to have another condition, such as hemolytic anemia, and a genetic evaluation gives them an accurate diagnosis.

 Doctors rely on lab tests, imaging and genetic tests to identify CDA.

 These tests can include:

 - Blood tests

 - Tests to understand the cause of jaundice and evaluate the production of red blood cells

 - Lab tests and imaging to measure iron levels

 - Molecular/gene testing

-Cincinnati Children’s is one of only a few medical centers that offers a genetic panel for congenital dyserythropoietic anemia.
+Cincinnati Children’s is one of only a few health systems that offers a genetic panel for congenital dyserythropoietic anemia.
 The panel identifies mutations in the six known genes associated with CDAs and two more genes associated with related syndromes.
 Pediatric and adult patients can request congenital dyserythropoietic anemia genetic testing at Cincinnati Children’s.

 Congenital Dyserythropoietic Anemia Treatment Options